SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 Assigns a default value to the asset property.
 If this field is left empty in the asset property, you must enter a value during the asset creation.

 {{< c8y-admon-info>}}
 The default value has to adhere to all validations provided beforehand.
-If you have set the **Min length**, **Max length** and/or **RegExp**, the default value must fulfill all set validations.
+For a property of type text, if you have set the **Min length**, **Max length** and/or **RegExp**, the default value must fulfil all set validations.
 {{< /c8y-admon-info>}}

 **Example:**

-If the asset property is "Employee ID" with a **Min length** of 5, a **Max length** of 20 and the **RegExp** defined as "^SAG[a-zA-Z0-9]*$", the default value must fulfill all of these three criteria.
+If the asset property is "Generator code" with a **Min length** of 8, a **Max length** of 20 and the **RegExp** defined as "^MCGEN[a-zA-Z0-9]*$", the default value must fulfil all of these three criteria.
 If it does not, this results in a validation error.
 The respective field will be highlighted to modify its content to fit the criteria.

 <a name="custom-number"></a>
 #### Number

-For this type, you must provide a numeric value for the asset creation, for example, the height of a building.
+For this type, you must provide a numeric value for the asset creation, for example, the height of a wind turbine tower.

 The type **Number** contains the following fields for additional information: